wotkuni/iw-tst-exercise/README.md

 This project was created using create-react-app.
-To run, use:
+To run:

-`npm start`
+`npm install` then `npm start`

 The form component is in the file SignUp.js.